HelennaYin/MultipleBoostingAlgorithm/Main.md

 import matplotlib.pyplot as plt from matplotlib import pyplot
 ```
-First we need to build the base model.
-Here I chose locally weighted regression.
+For the base model, I chose locally weighted regression.
+Tricubic will be used as the kernel for weighting.
 ```
 def Tricubic(x):
     if len(x.shape) == 1: